magarveylab/maple-publication/README.md

 ### Processing Isotope Feeding Studies

 MAPLE includes inference functions for analyzing isotope feeding experiments by comparing control and labeled samples.
-It detects changes in isotopic distributions and identifies mass shifts in MS<sup>2</sup> fragmentation data.
+It detects changes in isotopic distributions (measured using skewness) and identifies mass shifts in MS<sup>2</sup> fragmentation data.
 C<sup>12</sup> mzXML files must first be processed using the peak picking module.

 ```python
 from Maple.FeedingAnalysis.FeedingAnalysis import feeding_analysis